Riava93/merge-and-hack/README.md

 ## Other info
 ### Preprocessors used
-- Coffeescript
-	Because subclassing is hella handy for game development and semicolons are just in your way
+- **Coffeescript** - Because subclassing is hella handy for game development and semicolons are just in your way
-- SASS
-	Because curly braces and semicolons are just in your way
+- **SASS** - Because curly braces and semicolons are just in your way